theRAPTLab/gsgo/docs/00-dev-log.md

 **OOPS** there actually isn't a sample update SMC script in the Test Agent Template yet, because there was no way to see anything happen until now.
 So our NEXT STEP for WEDNESDAY is

 * [x] write an agent jitter SMC program function in `script/cmds/basic-cmds`
 * [x] make sure agent update is firing from `sim-agents` (calls `TestAgentUpdate()`)
 * [ ] `TestAgentUpdate()` is calling `AGENTS_EXEC()` on each agent, but there is nothing queued in it yet.
 * [x] Instead, force test by getting the `test_smc_update` program and shoving them into the `StackMachine.EXECSMC(program,agent)` interface
 * [x] ZOMG it works

+## SEP 30 WED - Display List Distribution

+Next up: **can we ship display list information to Tracker?**

+* [ ] Emit displayList via URSYS from `Generator`
+* [ ] Make `Tracker` receive message, and shove the displayList into the Renderer

+Is URSYS working for NetCall, NetPublish? **NO**

+> We have to implement the full Network Communications stack, as it was never fully ported because we didn't need networking for the script development.

+**ASIDE**: I want to write some documentation about the project.
+So what do I need to convey to been really quickly?
+[Notes for Oct 5 Report](https://docs.google.com/document/d/1yEXqVN2yofWPvsBri53kFuoHuY36lDrONN3cyeteRUM/edit)_